ditherworks/ditherworks_tools/README.md

 ### debug_lines
 An autoload class allowing that will render lines and points in 3D, quickly and easily.
 They can last a single frame or hold for a fixed period.

-### game_state
+### game
-A bespoke state machine to manage the major states of a game (front end, gameplay etc).
-It uses a simple screen fade transition that can be easily replaced with something different
+A combination of scenes, and a parent controller to manage the major, common elements of any game architecture

 ### health
 A health and hitbox system for detecting and managing damage.